Shorenstein APARC Research

 The problem these societies face is how to create their own version of innovation-driven economies that will allow them to remain at the center of dynamism and growth in the twenty-first-century global ecosystem.
 To do so, they must find a new engine of economic growth by attracting foreign talent, upgrading pertinent social values of cultural diversity and social tolerance, and effectively reflecting and transmitting such values through social institutions.

 Recognizing that countries throughout Asia lag behind in these efforts compared to more advanced, technologically innovative Western economies, the New Asia multi-year research cluster advocates for and pursues a “New Asia” of social, cultural, and economic maturity.
-This research cluster includes the following projects:
+This research cluster includes the two projects listed below.
+For the new extension of this research cluster, explore the Stanford Next Asia Policy Lab above.

 Select APARC research projects that have been completed or archived are listed below.
 You can also view a more comprehensive list of completed projects.